 In the past, shares were represented on a piece of paper as a certificate.
 When a person wanted to purchase shares, they needed to physically visit the office of a broker and make the transaction there, where they would receive the actual share certificates.
 Today, physical share certificates are rarely seen.
 Brokers keep documents electronically, and an investor needs only click through online trading platforms to purchase shares.

-What Affects Share Prices?
+What Affects Share Prices on the Stock Market?